-Alternative 9 would prohibit harvest of black sea bass with pots under Alternatives 3-6 when all but 100,000 lbs gutted weight is projected to be landed but would allow harvest of black sea bass with allowable gear types to continue.
+Alternative 9 would prohibit harvest of black sea bass with pots under the fishing year scenarios described under Alternatives 3-6 when all but 100,000 lbs gutted weight is projected to be landed but would allow harvest of black sea bass with allowable gear types to continue.
 Harvest of black sea bass with pots would begin again during second part of the fishing specified in Alternatives 3-6, and would continue until the quota is met.
 Alternative 9 would be expected to result in early closures when applied to Alternatives 3-6 (Table 4-7).
-Closures during March-May peak spawning for black sea bass would be expected under Alternative 3, 4, and 6.
+Based on data from the 2009-2010 fishing year (Table 7a), closures during March-May peak spawning for black sea bass would be expected under Alternative 3, 4, and 6.
+The closure dates identified in Table 4-7 assumes elevated effort that has occurred recently.
+Quotas would not be met as quickly if effort returned to levels in previous years as portrayed by landings shown in Table 4-7b.
 Alternative 5 could allow fishing to occur during the May portion of peak spawning.